 20 Market Hill

-Historically listed as a family & commercial hotel & posting house.
+Historically it has been listed as a family & commercial hotel & posting house.

 It was originally a trading house, probably for woollen goods.
 A claim has been made that it was once the town's Woolhall, but neither the deeds of the house nor other records confirm this, so at best the claim must be reckoned to be an unsubstantiated tradition.
 It used to be called Newhall, under which name the establishment is known to have existed in 1547.
 For a time it was a private hotel, then business premises, and in 1998 was restored for private residential use.
 It comprised a hall, the central truss with crown post of which survives, and two cross wings which originally had projecting upper storeys and whose dragon beams survive on the inside.
 The spandrels and moulded arch of the original carriage entrance, with beautifully carved and painted green dragons, have been re-set inside the hall of the present building.
 The interior has some moulded ceiling beams and exposed timber framing.
 Regarding the carvings, a paper read by CLARE SUFFOLK Book II The streets of Clare.